The Centre for Youth Impact is recruiting and so we wanted to share our thoughts on why recruitment matters to us.

 The second and equally important feature is agility.
 We work across skillsets and ‘background’.
 We’re looking for practitioners who can talk compellingly and curiously about the science of evidence, and researchers who can reflect with empathy and understanding about the importance of relationships at the heart of practice.
 These things are hard to find.
 Most people are trained or experienced in one or the other, and their CVs are written as such.
 We are looking for people who understand what the whole spectrum looks like, and are excited to journey from one end to the other.
 We know that it’s unlikely that someone will already have had this experience in a former role, but we’d love to meet people who see the whole picture and are at ease enough to be fluent in different perspectives.
 We also know that some of this experience might not be within the youth sector - and that’s ok.
 Part of our role is to bring together knowledge and perspectives from other sectors that those of us working with young people might not encounter.
 What matters is the ability and desire to understand the unique context within youth work and provision for young people, and to continue to demonstrate an open and enquiring mind.

-But I think we offer good things in return.
-I recently asked the team to share some thoughts on what it is like working at the Centre.
-The common themes were continuous learning, shared purpose, personal growth and trust.
-I am delighted that colleagues feel they are empowered, stretched and supported – their words, not mine.
-I believe this is how we collectively do our best work.
+We believe we offer good things in return.
+When asked about their thoughts on what it is like working at the Centre, the common themes that emerged from the team were continuous learning, shared purpose, personal growth and trust.
+We work collectively to ensure that we feel empowered, stretched, and supported as a team, because this is how we believe we do our best work.

-This week, we’re opening recruitment to two new posts: Director of Research, Design and Insight, and Data Manager.
-The Centre’s strategy is dependent on these two roles.
+This week, we’re opening recruitment for a Research Assistant.
 We’re excited and optimistic to see who would like to come and join us.

 Our monthly newsletter collects news, events, research and blogs from the Centre, our networks and practitioners and organisations around the world.
 Sign-up here